xtrm-en/mcquantum/README.md

 | [launching](./launching)           | allows for launching/management of minecraft instances         |
 | [mapping](./mapping)               | translate, parse, and use mapping files and types              |
 | [versioning](./versioning)         | classes and comparators for minecraft versions                 |

+# contributing

+you can contribute by [forking the repository][fork], making your changes and [creating a new pull request][new-pr] describing what you changed, why and how.

+# licensing

+this project is under the [ISC license][blob-license].

+[fork]: https://github.com/xtrm-en/mcquantum/fork "fork this repository"

+[new-pr]: https://github.com/xtrm-en/mcquantum/pulls/new "create a new pull request"

+[blob-license]: https://github.com/xtrm-en/mcquantum/blob/main/LICENSE "LICENSE source file"